syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Working-with-DataForm.md

 #### Handling reading and writing value to and from dictionary

 By default, the value will be shown in editor by getting it from the dictionary.
-After editing, the data object will be committed with a new value.
+After editing, the dictionary will be committed with a new value.
 To customize the value, override the [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~SetValue.html) methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager.html).
 Here, value is reading and writing from/to dictionary instead of data object.

 {% tabs %}